benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

                     -   \"Use Search Asst\": Set to \"no\" to enable the Win2k search interface, inculde the spaces in the key name.
+                -   RunMRU: The cached entries for Run commands in the start menu are stored hereandcan be safely deleted if required.
     -   Microsoft\\\\Windows CE Services\\\\Partners\\\\<Device ID>
         \\\\Services\\\\Synchronization: Settings in realtion to
         PDAs/smartphone, typically with regard to ActiveSync.
 Note the